Here's a list of every state currently suing the FCC over the net neutrality decision

 The Federal Communications Commission (FCC) has officially decided to axe net neutrality, giving internet service providers more control over the web.
 But the free and open internet isn’t going down without a fight.
 Net neutrality supporters vow to reboot, with individual states suing the FCC over the net neutrality repeal.

 New York Attorney General Eric T. Schneiderman released a statement on December 14th announcing that he will lead multiple states in a law suit against the FCC.

 Washington State Attorney General Bob Ferguson also said he intended to file a suit in the coming days.
 Attorneys general in Illinois, Iowa, Oregon, and Massachusetts will reportedly join Schneiderman’s suit.
 So far, it’s not clear which other states will join Schneiderman’s lawsuit, but a letter that Schneiderman wrote to the FCC asking to delay the net neutrality vote was signed by attorneys general in 17 states and Washington, D.C.
-It’s possible that the 11 states from this letter who haven’t yet committed to suing the FCC will join Schneiderman’s suit.
+It’s possible that the 11 states from this letter who haven’t yet committed to suing the FCC will join Schneiderman’s suit. false

 In California, Santa Clara County announced it will also attempt to sue the FCC.
 And in Congress, Pennsylvania Representative Mike Doyle has said that he will introduce legislation to reverse the net neutrality decision.